This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Override the “Nothing found” message or No Results block content with a hook

-The default “Nothing found” message and the contents of a custom No Results block can both also be customized or completely overridden with a hook.
+The default “Nothing found” message and the contents of a No Results block can both also be customized or completely overridden with a hook.
+This makes it possible to output any custom HTML when there are no results.

 The hook to use depends on the block type.
 The following snippets need to be added to your (child) theme’s functions.php:

-WP Query Loop block / WP Posts List block / WooCommerce Products (Beta) block
+WP Query Loop block / WP Posts List block / WooCommerce Product Collection block / WooCommerce Products (Beta) block

-For the WordPress Query Loop block, WordPress Posts List block, and the WooCommerce Products (Beta) block, use:
+For the WordPress Query Loop block, WordPress Posts List block, WooCommerce Product Collection block, and the WooCommerce Products (Beta) block, use:

 How to use custom PHP code?